 Image Source: John Kevin

 This method works particularly well with t-shirts that have graphic prints on them.
 However, if leakage or color bleeding is an issue (for example, a bright graphic on a stark white t-shirt), make sure to apply the acetone solution with a sponge and only on the graphic, rather than soaking the entire t-shirt.

 You’ll need at least three applications to see a marked difference in the t-shirt.

 A vinegar soak sounds like you’re marinating food, but it’s an effective way to age and fade your t-shirts.
 The method is simple: All you need is time and a few household ingredients.
-The vinegar soak method is a multi-step process.
+The vinegar soak method is a multistep process.

-First, mix 1 part lemon juice to 3 parts water and soak the t-shirts for anywhere between three to 12 hours.
+First, mix 1 part lemon juice to 3 parts water and soak the t-shirts for anywhere between three and 12 hours.
 Again, keep doing a periodic check to achieve your desired “age.”
 Line dry and then either stain (which we’ll cover below) or use pumice and sandpaper to wear down any graphics.

 Next, soak the dry, scrubbed t-shirts once more, this time in the vinegar soak.
 For this, take 1 part vinegar and mix with 3 parts water for four to 12 hours.
 If you’re using a stain to artificially “age” your t-shirt, the vinegar gives you the added benefit of “setting” the stained effect.

 Immersing your t-shirts in a bleach soak is also a fast method for aging a t-shirt.
 Note that bleach soaks are most effective on bright colors and cotton fibers, but its effects are less noticeable on dark-colored clothing.